qubeshub/core-to-app-merge/README.md

 git subtree add --prefix=app/lib core/lib
 ```

+*Note*: I have to do a `git status` in between these two commands, otherwise I get the statement `Working tree has modifications.
+Cannot add.`  <shrug>

 These two commands are all you need when you want to merge core to app:
 ```shell
 git subtree split -P core/lib -b core/lib